nhenezi/js-tutorial-scrollbar/tutorial.md

 ```

 Refresh and there you are, basic structure is here!
-So only thing that isn't in position right now is our scrollbar, so let's position it!
+So only thing that isn't in position right now is our scrollbar, so lets position it!
 I'm going to use ```size of wrapper * 1/3```  for scrollbar size because it looks nice.
 To do this, we add at the end of our ```start()``` function: